 Camp, Kayak, Snowshoe

-Adventure Options: Kayaking - $950, Camping - $225, Snowshoe-Included.
+Adventure Options: Kayaking - $950, Camping - $250, Snowshoe-Included, Photography-Included.
 Adventure options must be pre-booked and paid for prior to start of the trip.
 Space is subject to availability.
+Camping is limited to 30 and Kayaking to 16 individuals.
 Some activities require experience.

 All trips subject to possible fuel surcharge.